 Your baby could be twitching their lip because they have wind and struggling to get it out themselves.
 The twitching is probably a response to your baby trying to use muscles that just aren’t strong enough to try and wind themselves.
-If you see your baby’s lip twitching why not try and wind them to see if that works.
+If you see your baby’s lip twitching try and wind them to see if that works.

 5. Birth defects

-This has been left as the last point as a reason but it is so rate and uncommon for birth defects to be the reason your baby’s lips are trembling.
+This has been left as the last point as a reason because it is so rare and uncommon for birth defects to be the reason your baby’s lips are trembling.
 In general, if your baby has a birth defect which has caused lip quivering then this will almost certainly not be the only symptom of it and the likelihood is that it will have been picked up while you’re in hospital, by a subsequent midwife or by your health visitor.